DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

       - Controls are scoped and tailored, applied and enforced by Custodians.
       - custodians implement the controls
       - custodians are granted rights to perform day-to-day tasks when handling data
+          - 🛰️**GDPR**: A data custodian handles day-to-day protection and management of data, a role delegated to them by the data owner.
+          - Data custodians are usually within the IT/security department.
+          -  They are DIRECTLY responsible for the security of sensitive data under GDPR
   - 🔴**Administrators** have the rights to apply the permissions to access and handle data.
       - The system administrators can act in the roles of data administrators who grant access and will also act as custodians who are tasked with the day-to-day application of security controls such as providing/granting/managing user access.
   - 🔴**Data Steward**: a newer concept related to users of the data; those who use the data for the business purpose.
 In many organizations, data stewards are internal roles that oversee how data is used.
 They can be referred to as data custodians.
 Data stewards provide oversight and data governance.